MaximilianKoestler/rust-coding-test/README.md

 This implementation must focus on readability over performance.
 However, pipelining I/O and actual transaction processing seems to be a very natural optimization and I will try to consider this for my attempt at the problem.

+### Money Representation

+I have decided to go with the `rust_decimal` crate for simplicity since it requires no extra effort for serialization/deserialization with `serde`.
+An easy optimization in RAM and CPU usage would be to use a simple fixed point format (i.e. an `i64` representing 1/10,000 of the unit currency).